rociomer/rociomer.github.io/_pages/about.md

 I can be reached at rociomer [at] mit [dot] edu or rocom [at] chalmers [dot] se.

 # News
+* *11/11/2022* - I recently did a Q&A for the CSE Department at Chalmers.
+You can watch a snapshot of that video [here](https://www.youtube.com/watch?v=QEWJPsonoL8)!
 * *08-11-2022* - You can download the slides from my recent talk in the ML for Chemistry and Beyond seminar, *Exploring new frontiers in drug discovery using deep generative models*, <a href="../files/20221108_EPFL-ML4Chem_Mercado.pptx">here (.pptx)</a>.
 * *07-11-2022* - Our [group website](https://ailab.bio/) is up and running!
 Though we are still in the process of updating a few pages, feel free to start browsing our [research interests](https://ailab.bio/research-themes) and [open positions](https://ailab.bio/join-us).
 * *06-11-2022* - Our [paper](https://openreview.net/pdf?id=pGyp4o9gky0) on graph-based de novo PROTAC design was accepted at the AI4Science NeurIPS 2022 Workshop.
 Congrats to our wonderful UROP student, Divya, who led this work!